aosabook/500lines/modeller/chapter.md

 The rest of the code base doesn't need to know about the details of the objects it displays, it only needs to know that they are `Node`s.
 Each type of `Node` defines its own behaviour for rendering itself and for any other necessary interactions.

-In this project,`Sphere` and a `Cube` available.
-More shapes can be added easily by extending the Node class again.

 `````````````````````````````````````````` {.python}
 class Node(object):
     """ Base class for scene elements """